 4.1 Material Certification.
-Each lot of flame resistant material supplied by a manufacturer of camping tentage shall be accompanied by a written certificate from the supplier stating that it meets the flame retardance requirements of CPAI-84 and giving the lot number and yardage thereon.
+Each lot of flame resistant material supplied to a manufacturer of camping tentage shall be accompanied by a written certification from the supplier stating that it meets the flame retardance requirements of CPAI-84 and giving the lot number and yardage therein.